 Chicken, fish and paneer are mainly used as ingredients for making tikka.
 Other ingredients include spices, yogurt, and lemon juice.

 At first, minced meat are marinated with different spices.
 Then they are grilled on a skewer over a fire.
 Many kebabs can also be prepared by grilling or baking the meat pieces in a pan over an oven.
 You can use beef, goat, chicken, fish, mutton, lamb and pork for the recipe.

 A Colorado Springs fine dining restaurant serves a customized version of the recipe that is known for its unique flavor and taste.

 At first, boneless chunks of meat are marinated with yogurt and various spices.
 Then the meat pieces (you can use chicken or lamb) are baked in a clay oven called tandoor and stir fried.

 Sometimes, the recipe is also prepared by barbequing the meat pieces on a hot coal to bring out a unique taste and flavor.
-Savor the authentic Middle Eastern delicacy at a grand Indian buffet Colorado Springs.
+Savor the authentic Middle Eastern delicacy at a grand Indian buffet in Colorado Springs.

 Kebabs are of different types.
 It includes

 - Galawati Kebab

 - Doner Kebab

 - Shashlik Kebab